xJuan21/MovieCollection/README.md

  - Find all the movies that intersect/match between to Collections (Collection1/Collection2)
  - Print the amount of movies found in the collection (.size())
  - Printing the rating from one specific movie in a MovieCollection

+EXECUTION:
+Use the Makefile to compile the program and get an executable, run the executable and read the output.
+The program is written

 In order to compile the following Project, it was need to complete the following sequence of steps: